Ocasio-Cortez accuses stunned Wells Fargo CEO of financing the 'caging' of children

 "Why was the bank involved in the caging of children and financing the caging of children to begin with?"
 Ocasio-Cortez asked at one point, in an apparent reference to the Trump administration's zero-tolerance immigration policy, which resulted in increased separations of parents suspected of criminal activity from the minors who accompanied them.

-The White House has insisted that images widely circulated on social media showing migrant children in large, fenced-off detention rooms were taken during the Obama administration.
+The White House has pointed out that images widely circulated on social media showing migrant children in large, fenced-off detention rooms were taken during the Obama administration.

 Sloan responded simply, "I don't know how to answer that question, because we weren't."